 The Fed’s powers are virtually unlimited.
 Under section 225a of Title 12 of the U.S. Code, the Fed is supposed to “promote effectively the goals of maximum employment, stable prices and moderate long-term interest rates.”
 The objective of maintaining moderate long-term interest rates has been largely neglected by the Fed.
-Letter to the Editor of WSJ about Fed Powers Sep 23 2019 (PDF) (While I agree with Ms. Shelton on this point, I would not/would not have support her nomination.)
+Letter to the Editor of WSJ about Fed Powers Sep 23 2019 (PDF) (While I agree with Ms. Shelton on this point, I would not have supported her nomination.)
 While the Fed did a good job of preventing things from getting worse in 2008 and 2009, it was largely responsible for the boom and bust in the first decade of this century.
 It should have taken rates back up to more normal rates beginning in 2002.
 And, by not taking its rate back up to a more normal rate after 2011 (i.e. post-Great Recession), it substantially subsidized deficit spending from 2012 – 2019.
 In other words, in those years, it failed us.
 As noted in the attached article, with a low fed rate, its recession-fighting powers are weaker than they were in the past.
 WSJ article Jan 6 2020 (PDF).
-(So, even more deficit spending will occur in the next recession.)
-The growing debt leads to a major concern about tremendous money printing (Quantitative Easing, etc.), with the money used to buy Treasury securities, thereby reducing interest rates while substantively reducing interest expense and debt, with significant inflation being the fallout.
-Additional talk of placing limits on Treasury yields is taking place.
-WSJ article on the Fed limiting Treasury yields (PDF).
+This deficiency creates the need for more deficit spending than would ordinarily be undertaken.
+There is no coincidence here.
+Treasury rates track the Fed rate.
+Again, the Fed’s actions have supported the huge and constantly growing debt.

 There is nothing “behind” our currency (i.e. no gold, etc.).
 The attached materials help explain why printing of money is generally bad, and also explain monetary policy in general and things like quantitative easing (QE).
 Two articles on money printing (PDF) | Article Who Prints Money in the U.S. (PDF) In January of 2020, there was $1.75 trillion of cash outstanding.
 As of late April of 2020, the Fed had created $1.6 trillion of funds through QE in 2020, to purchase Treasury Securities.